AjayBhatt4/Sql-projects/README.md

 # Sql-project
-In this prject I have analysed the credit card data taken from the kaggale website, the data highlights the credit card transcations.
+In this prject I have analysed the credit card data taken from the kaggale website, the data highlights the credit card transcation.
+The analyis is done using various queries in MY SQL workbench